Non-Determinism and the Lawlessness of Machine Learning Code: Introduction

 Our first contribution is to show that the emphasis on individual errors and error rates in existing legal scholarship is concealing other important issues in ML that are rooted in non-determinism.
 While focusing on individual outcomes and error rates for specific models is important --- and intuitive, given that it parallels case-based analysis in the law --- it nonetheless provides a limited view of behavior of ML.
-We clarify the distinction between stochasticity and non-determinism more broadly construed, and show that the effects of non-determinism, and consequently its implications for the law, instead become clearer from the perspective of reasoning about ML outputs as \emph{distributions over possible outcomes}.
-The key difference is that this distributional viewpoint accounts for randomness by providing a window into the \emph{possible} outcomes of ML.
-Importantly, this type of reasoning is not exclusive with current legal reasoning; it complements (and in fact can strengthen) analyses of individual, concrete outcomes for specific automated decisions (Section~\ref{sec:ml}).
-By illuminating the important role and potential effects of non-determinism, we then demonstrate that ML code falls outside of the cyberlaw frame, which assumes deterministic code (Section~\ref{sec:law}).
-Even if this frame can be expanded to include the stochastic elements of ML, we discuss how it cannot be extended to non-deterministic elements more generally.
-Lastly, we conclude with a brief discussion of what work ML can do to constrain the potentially harm-inducing effects of non-determinism, and we indicate where the law must do work to bridge the gap between its current case-based analysis of ML systems and the distributional analysis that we recommend (Section~\ref{sec:conclusion}).
+We clarify the distinction between stochasticity and non-determinism more broadly construed, and show that the effects of non-determinism, and consequently its implications for the law, instead become clearer from the perspective of reasoning about ML outputs as \emph{distributions or patterns over possible outcomes}.
+The key difference is that this viewpoint accounts for randomness and other types of non-determinism by providing a window into the \emph{possible} outcomes of ML.
+Importantly, this type of reasoning is not exclusive with current legal reasoning; it complements (and in fact can strengthen) analyses of individual, concrete outcomes for specific automated decisions (Section~\ref{sec:nondeterminism:ml}).

+By illuminating the important role and potential effects of non-determinism, we then demonstrate that ML code falls outside of the cyberlaw frame, which assumes deterministic code (Section~\ref{sec:nondeterminism:law}).
+Even if this frame can be expanded to include the stochastic elements of ML, we discuss how it cannot be extended to non-de\-ter\-min\-is\-tic elements more generally.
+Lastly, we conclude with a brief discussion of what work ML can do to constrain the potentially harm-inducing effects of non-determinism, and we indicate where the law must do work to bridge the gap between its current case-based analysis of ML systems and the pattern/distributional analysis that we recommend (Section~\ref{sec:nondeterminism:conclusion}).